Belgium in the Eurovision Song Contest 2024: Promotion

 As part of the promotion of his participation in the contest, Mustii attended the PrePartyES in Madrid on 30 March 2024, the Barcelona Eurovision Party on 6 April 2024, the London Eurovision Party on 7 April 2024, the Eurovision in Concert event in Amsterdam on 13 April 2024, and the Nordic Eurovision Party in Stockholm on 14 April 2024.
 In addition, he performed at the Eurovision Village in Malmö on 4 May 2024.

 Calls for exclusion of Israel

 The inclusion of in the list of participants of the 2024 contest, despite the humanitarian crisis resulting from Israeli military operations in the Gaza Strip during the Gaza war, sparked controversy in Belgium as well as several other participating countries, with several groups and politicians in the country calling for the removal of Israel from the contest, including the Walloon and Flemish ministers of media Bénédicte Linard and Benjamin Dalle.
-The start of VRT's broadcast of the second semi-final, in which Israel was set to compete, was interrupted by a message aired by the broadcaster's internal trade union which called out Israel's human rights violations and alleged destruction of the freedom of press during the war.
+VRT's broadcast of the second semi-final, in which Israel was set to compete, started with a message aired by the broadcaster's internal trade union which called out Israel's human rights violations and alleged destruction of the freedom of press during the war.